Node:Installation, Next:Usage, Previous:Top, Up:Top

 Debian user you can create a Debian Package for installation using the

-command.
+dpkg command.
 XEmacs users can create a XEmacs package

 which can be easily installed too.
 Other users have to compile the

-package using the supplied Makefile
+package using the supplied Makefile and manually install the

 files.
 All these installation methods are described in the following